gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 ## Todo

-- [ ] Update the HexGeometry node type to support pointy-top hexes
+- [ ] Update the HexGeometry node type and the HexPixelTransformer to support pointy-top hexes
 - [ ] Refactor the AST transforms to avoid mutating nodes rather than replacing them
 - [ ] Add strict types to ASTNode classes
 - [ ] Consider merging .primitives and .children